arunpraba/angular-services/README.md

-#Services and Dependency injection
+# Services and Dependency injection

 Few Important concents in angular Services
 Angular Services and Dependency injection

-##Services
+## Services

 Services are the class. which contains common functions, repetative Logics

-##Dependency Injection
+## Dependency Injection

 Its a Mechanism to connect components to Service

 ## useClass

-Its a way to provide service to Module. it will create the new Instance
+Its a way to provide service to Module.
+It will create the new Instance

 providers: [
 {